‘Mama June’ Shannon Rejects Family Reunification, Chooses Boyfriend Geno Doak Over Daughter Honey Boo Boo

 It seems that the family told Mama June that she had to break things off for good with Geno as well as seek professional help.
 It’s not clear what the expectations would be in terms of professional help, whether it would be rehab, counseling, or a combination of things.
 Unfortunately, it seems that the specifics didn’t matter to Shannon.

 The outlet says that Mama June flat-out refused to consider ending her relationship or seeking professional help in putting her life back together again.
-This isn’t the first time the family has confronted Shannon about her issues, as From Not to Hot fans will remember that they staged an intervention that was shown during the recent season finale.
+This isn’t the first time the family has confronted Shannon about her issues, as From Not to Hot fans will remember that they staged an intervention as was shown during the recent season finale.
 They are said to be very concerned about Geno’s influence on their mom, and recent headlines seem to give those worries credence.

 Despite the fact that Mama June appears unwilling to put Honey Boo Boo first, it seems that Alana is actually doing well living with her older sister.
 While the teen did recently display some concerning behavior, it seems that overall she’s pretty stable and the family, without June, even traveled to Los Angeles recently for a vacation together.